 Face ID is impressive, and it’s easy to set up.
 It requires access to your eyes, nose, and mouth.
 I cover my chin and it still works.
 So far it’s been working fine as advertised.

 It’s more convenient than Touch ID sometimes.
 It doesn’t matter if you have wet fingers or gloves on.
 The fact that I can look at the screen, it recognizes my face and unlocks the phone feels simple and natural.
 However, you have to swipe up to get to the home screen.
 To make it work faster, you don’t need to wait for the lock icon to switch from closed to open before swiping up.
 While Face ID is scanning your face, which takes less than a second, you can swipe up it will unlock faster.
 That what I’ve observed in my day-to-day use.

 If you bought an iPhone 8 Plus, you won’t notice much difference when comparing pictures taken from the iPhone X, since both have very similar cameras.
 The cameras are among the very best in the smartphone industry.
 To take great pictures with iPhones, you need to know the tricks.
 But with a larger aperture on the telephoto lens and Optical Image Stabilization (OIS) on both lenses, it will help you take superb pictures.

-There’s no issue with shooting pictures after sunset thanks to the f/2.4 aperture, that allows sharper and brighter images in low light.
+There’s no issue with shooting pictures after sunset thanks to the f/2.4 aperture, which allows sharper and brighter images in low light.
 Now you can shoot portrait selfies.
-They don’t look quite natural as the Pixel phones which don’t have depth sensor.
+They don’t look quite natural as the Pixel phones which don’t have depth sensors.
 However, portrait pictures from the rear cameras look much better.
 Another addition to the camera system is the TrueDepth Camera responsible for Face ID and Animoji described in the section above.